Britain's FTSE 100 rallies on U.S. debt deal expectations

 Technical analysts said the index’s recent uptrend remained intact and rising lows since Oct.
 10 are providing support.

 Near-term support was seen at 6,525 and there was little resistance expected before 6,665 for any resulting relief rally if and when Washington finally delivers what the markets want, a technical analyst said.
-(Editing by Hugh Lawson)
+(Reporting by David Brett; Editing by Ruth Pitchford)